LibraryOfCongress/api.congress.gov/Documentation/NominationEndpoint.md

         - `<isMilitary>` (e.g. False)
           - Flag indicating whether the nomination is for a military nomination.
           - Possible values are "True" or "False".
+     - `<latestAction>`
+        - Container for the latest action taken on the nomination.
+A `<latestAction>` element may include the following children:
+          - `<actionDate>` (e.g., 2022-07-21)
+            - The date of the latest action taken on the nomination.
-     - `<latestAction>` (e.g. ({actionDate:'2022-07-21', 'text':'Confirmed by the Senate by Voice Vote.'},))
+          - `<text>` (e.g., Confirmed by the Senate by Voice Vote.)
-        - Data string containing an action date element (the date of the latest action taken on the nomination) and a text element (the text of the latest action taken on the nomination).
-Work is scheduled to separate out these elements.
+            - The text of the latest action taken on the nomination.
      - `<updateDate>` (e.g. 2022-07-22 04:24:15+00:00)
         - The date of update in Congress.gov.
      - `<url>` (e.g. https://api.congress.gov/v3/nomination/117/1064)
         - A referrer URL to the nomination item in the API.
+     - `<organization>` (e.g., Corporation for National and Community Service)
+        - The name of the organization for which the nomination was submitted.
 ### Item Level
 `<api-root>`